brentgroves/repsys/research/m_z/virtualization/networking/tutorial/routerology/linux_networking/3c_linux_vlan_filtering_hypervisor_bridge.md

 # bridge vlan add dev veth2 vid 2 pvid untagged`
 # The pvid parameter causes untagged frames to be assigned to this VLAN at ingress (veth2 to bridge), and the untagged parameter causes the packet to be untagged on egress (bridge to veth2):
 # set up the bridge for vlans. dont know if i need to do this or just setup the devices in the bridge.
-bridge vlan add vid 10 dev vthgb0 pvid untagged bridge vlan add vid 10 dev enp1s0 pvid untagged
+bridge vlan add vid 10 dev vthgb pvid untagged bridge vlan add vid 10 dev enp1s0 pvid untagged bridge vlan del vid 1 dev brgb self bridge vlan del vid 1 dev enp1s0
-# it looks like I don't need to configure the bridge itself with vid10.
-This is probably a good thing so that multiple vlan packets can be routed through the bridge but I don't know for sure.
-The bridge is still configured for vlan_filtering although it is not assigned any vid.
-bridge vlan del vid 1 dev brgb self bridge vlan del vid 1 dev enp1s0 bridge vlan show

 # from host
-Make sure the network interface that hypervisor created in the bridge selected at creation is configured with a specific vlan.
-Although won't this mean only 1 vlan can be routed to it. bridge vlan add vid 10 dev vnet10 pvid untagged bridge vlan del vid 1 dev vnet10
+bridge vlan add vid 10 dev vnet10 pvid untagged bridge vlan del vid 1 dev vnet10
 # notice that br0 is not configured with a vid but all veth devices in the bridge are.